seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 hunt, and neither's silence closes the other.**

 ```
-per coin   every coin cut from tokens[] at run time: ONE web search per UTC day naming
+per coin   every coin cut from tokens[] at run time: ONE web search per RUN naming the
-           the ticker and the project, asking for dated events in the next 14 days —
+           ticker and the project, asking for dated events in the next 7 days — unlock,
-           unlock, upgrade or mainnet, governance vote, listing or delisting, ETF,
+           upgrade or mainnet, launch or integration, governance vote, emission, staking
-           court or regulator decision
+           or tokenomics change, listing or delisting, ETF, court or regulator decision
+book       ONE web search per RUN for each of, across the Binance USDⓈ-M perpetual book,
+           dated in the next 7 days: token unlocks · mainnets, upgrades and hard forks ·
+           Binance listing, delisting and contract announcements · governance votes and
+           tokenomics changes; every coin named that is a row of x passing §3B's four
+           filters is a forward candidate (§4)
-systemic   ONE web search per UTC day for each of: US crypto legislation and the SEC
+systemic   ONE web search per RUN for each of: US crypto legislation and the SEC and CFTC
-           and CFTC calendars · crypto ETF decision dates · the macro calendar of the
+           calendars · crypto ETF decision dates · the macro and central-bank calendar of
-           next seven days · exchange-wide listings, delistings and policy changes
+           the next seven days · exchange-wide listings, delistings and policy changes
-cache      a coin or systemic lane already searched this UTC day is not searched again;
-           state.sweeps.discovery.<key> = { d, q, n } (§11), written only by the
+record     state.sweeps.discovery.<key> = { d, q, n } (§11) keeps the last search per key
-           search it records
+           for the audit and exempts nothing — a search an earlier run made is not a
-record     the appendix carries every query, its UTC day, and every hit taken —
+           search of this run; the appendix carries every query and every hit taken —
            host · date · one line · the class it was given (§12)
 ```